Thomas and the Magic Railroad: Theatrical

-Thomas and the Magic Railroad was released theatrically on July 14, 2000, in the United Kingdom and Ireland, and on July 26, 2000, in the United States and Canada.
-The film was also released in Australia on December 14, 2000, and in New Zealand on April 7, 2001.
-Before that, the film premiered at the Odeon Leicester Square; for the purpose, a steam locomotive, no. 47298 painted to resemble Thomas, was brought to the cinema by low loader on July 9, 2000.
-National press coverage was low, as many journalists were concentrating on the launch of the book, Harry Potter and the Goblet of Fire, for which a special train called "Hogwarts Express" would run from July 8 to 11.
-In September 2020, it was announced that the film would be re-released in theaters on October 24, 2020, for the film's 20th anniversary with all the uncut and deleted scenes restored.
+Thomas and the Magic Railroad premiered at the Odeon Leicester Square on 9 July 2000; it was released theatrically in the United Kingdom and Ireland on 14 July, and on 26 July in the United States and Canada.
+The film was released in Australia on 14 December 2000, and in New Zealand on 7 April 2001.
+The film was distributed by both Icon, and Destination Films.
+National press coverage was low, as many journalists were concentrating on the launch of the book Harry Potter and the Goblet of Fire, for which a special train called "Hogwarts Express" would run from 8 to 11.
+In September 2020, it was announced that the film would be re-released in theaters on 24 October 2020, for the film's 20th anniversary with all the deleted scenes restored.

 Home media

 United Kingdom

-Thomas and the Magic Railroad was originally released onto VHS and DVD by Icon Home Entertainment on October 19, 2000.
-The film was re-released on DVD in July 2007, this time self-distributed by Icon themselves.
+Thomas and the Magic Railroad was originally released on VHS and DVD by Icon Home Entertainment and Warner Home Video on 19 October 2000.
+The film was re-released on DVD on 16 July 2007, this time being self-distributed by Icon themselves.

 United States

-The film was released onto VHS and DVD by Columbia TriStar Home Video on October 31, 2000.
+The film was released on VHS and DVD by Columbia TriStar Home Video on 31 October 2000.
 The only special features on the DVD release are a deleted scene and the theatrical trailer.
 In 2007, the film was released as part of a double feature with The Adventures of Elmo in Grouchland.
 It was also released as part of a triple feature with The Adventures of Milo and Otis and The Bear.

-A re-release of the film on DVD and Blu-ray as a 20th anniversary edition from Shout!
-Factory and under license by Sony Pictures Home Entertainment was released on September 29, 2020.
-The 20th anniversary edition includes a two-part documentary of the film, new interviews with the cast and crew, and a rough cut version of the film including extended and deleted scenes as well as the storyline of P.T.
+A re-release of Thomas and the Magic Railroad on DVD and Blu-ray, as a 20th anniversary edition from Shout!
+Factory, took place on 29 September 2020.
+The 20th anniversary edition includes a two-part documentary of the film, new interviews with the cast and crew, and a rough-cut version of the film, including extended and deleted scenes as well as the storyline of P.T.
 Boomer.

 Reception

 Box office

 The film opened on 314 screens in the United Kingdom on 14 July 2000 and grossed £431,286 in its opening weekend, ranking fifth at the UK box office.
-In its opening weekend in the U.S., the film debuted to $4.2 million, ranking at ninth place at the box office that weekend.
-It grossed $19.7 million worldwide against a production budget of $19 million.
+In its opening weekend in the U.S., the film grossed $4.2 million, ranking at ninth place at the box office that weekend.
+It grossed $19.7 million worldwide, against a production budget of $19 million.